-June 2020 Time-Based Restricted Stock Unit Awards
+March 2021 Time-Based Restricted Stock Unit CEO Award

 As discussed above, the Compensation Committee noted that, as a technology solutions provider, Sabre directly competes for executive and key employee talent within the technology industry.
-The Compensation Committee also considered the tremendous challenges that the travel industry faced in 2020 as a result of the COVID-19 pandemic environment.
+The Compensation Committee also considered the tremendous challenges that the travel industry continued to face in 2021 as a result of the COVID-19 pandemic environment.
 In particular, the Compensation Committee focused on talent and retention concerns in light of the disparate impact of COVID-19 on Sabre as compared to many other technology companies, potentially providing these companies with a competitive advantage in recruiting our key talent, including the new leadership engaged to help execute our strategic initiatives.

-To address retentive vulnerability in the uncertain environment, and to help ensure retention of key talent and business continuity, both of which support stockholder interests, on June 15, 2020 the Compensation Committee granted time-based restricted stock unit awards to our executive officers and certain other employees viewed as critical to the implementation of our strategic initiatives, given the pandemic environment.
-Due to their nature, these awards were granted in addition to the equity awards granted under our total direct compensation program.
+To address retentive vulnerability in the uncertain environment, and to help ensure retention and business continuity, both of which support stockholder interests, on March 15, 2021 the Compensation Committee granted Mr. Menke an award of 413,375 time-based restricted stock units on March 15, 2021.
+One-third of this award vests annually, beginning on March 15, 2022, subject to his continued service through the vesting dates.
+Due to its nature, this award was granted in addition to the equity awards granted under our total direct compensation program.